jdemau/jdem.com.au/_posts/2019-12-31-post-Alps2Ocean.md

     title: "Image 4 title caption"
 ---

-All ready to cycle day one of the Alps2Ocean trail, we were told that the helicopter was unable to fly due to poor conditions at Aoraki Mt Cook.
+Our first and last blog post for 2019 - we promise to do better in 2020!

-Date: 2019 December 27th
+Date: 2019 December 27th to 2019 December 31st

 Distance: 23.4 km